kmiller9393/weathrly/README.md

 ### Getting Started:

   1. Clone down this repository.
-  2. cd into the `weathrly-app` directory.
+  2. cd into the `weathrly` directory.
   3. `npm install`
   4. `npm start`